TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/Introduction/Index.rst

 vast possibilities of customizing the TYPO3 backend.

-For details about the nature of TypoScript as a syntax, please read the document :ref:`TypoScript Syntax and In-depth Study <t3tssyntax:start>`.
+For details about the nature of TypoScript as a syntax, please read the document :doc:`TypoScript Syntax and In-depth Study <t3coreapi:Index>`.

 .. _whatsnew: